hlrs-fcg/spada_fcg_fork/irspec/docs/spatial/parametric.md

 We add parametric stream edge `S1, (i, j)` to `S2, (i+dx, j+dy)` predicated by `P1`
 to the list of stream edges.

+!!! info "Algorithm: Checking for Correct Stream Edges"
+    The algorithm also checks for certain deadlocks by ensuring that all `send`s are matched with a `receive`.
+    To check if all `receive`s are matched with a `send`, we can use a similar algorithm with the roles of `send` and `receive` reversed and using `dx` and `dy` negated.
+    Once we have the stream edges, we can check if the sizes of the stream edges are consistent between sends and receives.

+### Analysis

 The algorithm takes `O(n^2)` time overall, where `n` is the number of `compute` blocks.
 One can speed up the algorithm by filtering out all `compute` blocks that are not in the range of the stream before solving the congruence relations.
 This can be done efficiently using 2D box intersection tests.

-Note that the algorithm also checks for deadlocks by ensuring that all `send`s are matched with a `receive`.
-To check if all `receive`s are matched with a `send`, we can use a similar algorithm with the roles of `send` and `receive` reversed and using `dx` and `dy` negated.
-Once we have the stream edges, we can check if the sizes of the stream edges are consistent between sends and receives.

 ## *Parametric* Happens-Before Graph